 That Democrats seduced them here with lax immigration and benefits policies, while Republicans stood idly by allowing cheap employment for their crony friends in the business community — must not be forgotten or forgiven, let alone rewarded with giving these bigoted and corrupt politicians what they want most.

-Moreover, nor should Hispanics and Latinos be dealt the liberty-crushing blow that embeds in them a sense that what applies to everyone else — does not apply to them.
+Moreover, nor should Hispanics and Latinos be dealt the liberty-crushing blow that embeds in them a sense of lawlessness and entitlement; that what applies to everyone else, does not apply to them.

 The GOP has led every meaningful civil rights push in our nation’s history and it’s thus shameful that virtually all of our amplified voices on the right — from the politicians, to the media, to the strategists and advisers — fail to note this reality…

 Still regardless of what their motives are, none are arguing that US borders are or should be open and thus the only other logical implication in letting those who came here illegally stay is that those individuals lack the capacity to obey US immigration law.
-As these individuals are overwhelmingly segregated by ethnicity — that implication is a bigoted one and that is not okay.
+As these individuals are overwhelmingly segregated by ethnicity, that implication is a bigoted one — implicitly designated based on ethnicity — and that is not okay.

 Enough is enough.
 I’ve noted over and over and over that there is real racism and bigotry still alive and well in the US and for that reason, we on the right must resist the Democrats’ example and instead be very careful when leveling that charge.
 This — the express pursuit for lowered bars set with near-exclusivity for the Hispanics and Latinos who themselves are robbed of liberty and will struggle to truly assimilate for generations if ever as a result — is one example of that very real bigotry.
 And we on the right have to start calling that out, with the hope that our more amplified voices will hear us and follow suit.